themaire/catalog/README.md

 By default, a crontab script scan every 10 minutes the content of /home/pi/models and updatee the BDD content.
 If you add a file in a already scanned folder, it will be added in the BDD after the scanning interval.
 If you delete a folder, it will be deleted in the BDD.

+Update guide.
+It is easy.

+#1
+Change dir to the just cloned repo dir : cd catalog

+#2
+Update the project :
+git pull

+#3
+Run the install script again : sudo ./install.sh